-"a high level of demand for housing and commercial businesses, but only limited sites for such development to occur.
+The station at 11 Mile and Woodward has "a high level of demand for housing and commercial businesses, but only limited sites for such development to occur.
 As the border of a number of communities (Royal Oak, Berkley, Huntington Woods), these sites offer the potential for greater collaboration and coordination around more transit-oriented growth and development."
-The graphic to the right shows the near and long term redevelopment opportunity sites near the station area, with near term opportunities being more low intensity uses or onestory developments.
+The graphic to the right shows the near and long term redevelopment opportunity sites near the being more low intensity uses or onestory developments.